JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 - public_meeting: has NaNs

-### Some options for dealing with this missing data
+### Some options for dealing with this missing data:
 1. Drop the rows (I don't want to do this in this case because this would be a large proportion of the data).**
 2. Mean/median/mode imputation (crude, can severely distort the distribution of the variable).
 3. Predict (in order to do this, features need to be correlated or related somehow).